Yandex Cloud

 Note

 The disk partitioning parameters are vital to have your server restored from a backup later on.
-Learn more in Restore your server from backup.
+For more information, see Restoring a VM or Yandex BareMetal server from a backup.

 For the Cloud Backup agent to exchange data with the backup provider servers, make sure the server has network access to the IP addresses of Cloud Backup resources based on the following table: